nevill/zongji/README.md

 ## Rewrite

-Since v0.2.0, The native part(which is written in C++) has been dropped.
-It is now a pure JS implementation based on [node-mysql](https://github.com/felixge/node-mysql), or you can say it is a patch on `node-mysql`.
+Since v0.2.0, The native part (which was written in C++) has been dropped.
+It is now a pure JS implementation based on [`node-mysql`](https://github.com/felixge/node-mysql).

 ## Prerequisite